Kim Kardashian Flaunts Cleavage In Bondage-Inspired Black Outfit

 As previously reported by The Inquisitr, Kim Kardashian’s most recent makeup line release was her fire collection, which included bright red and orange tones.

-Last week, Kardashian took a photo of herself wearing the products, and fans on Instagram slammed her for her glam look, revealing that they thought the makeup looked uneven, or like she forgot to finish applying it to the bottom of her face.
+Last week, Kardashian took a photo of herself wearing the products.
+Fans on Instagram slammed her for her glam look, revealing that they thought the makeup looked uneven, or like she forgot to finish applying it to the bottom part of her face.

 “Too many different tones of foundation upper face neck and shoulders are all diff colors…. your beautiful but this look is a miss, you look much better in natural tones,” one social media user wrote.

-“Too much bronzer on your forehead I might say cause it’s not match your neck but the brows look on point,” another agreed.
+“Too much bronzer on your forehead I might say cause it’s not match [sic] your neck but the brows look on point,” another agreed.

 “This is a mess,” a third person stated.

-Meanwhile, fans can see all of Kim Kardashian’s new 90’s inspired makeup by following her on her social media accounts.
+Meanwhile, fans can see all of Kim Kardashian’s new ’90s-inspired makeup by following her on her social media accounts.